 Some of his favorite directing credits include Paul Robeson for the Griot Ensemble Theatre Company; Pill Hill and Freeman for New Horizon Theatre; Almost Maine for South Park Theatre; the August in February Series for the Pittsburgh Cultural Trust; Dutchman for Bricolage Theater Company; Angry Black Men Poetry for Teatr Śląski; Ma Rainey's Black Bottom for American Stage Theatre, St. Petersburg, Florida; Gem of the Ocean for Human Race Theatre, Dayton, Ohio; and Dorothy Six, The Piano Lesson, Two Trains Running, Seven Guitars, VALU-MART and Jitney for The Pittsburgh Playwrights Theatre Company.
 He’s received Best Director AACTA Onyx awards each of the past four years.
 His directed production of Two Trains Running was voted one of the top ten plays of the decade by The Pittsburgh Post-Gazette.
 His directed production of Jitney broke all house attendance records at The Pittsburgh Playwrights Theater and was voted in the top ten of best plays for the 2010 season by the Pittsburgh Post-Gazette.

-In November 2010, Mr. Southers was named the Artistic Director of Theatre Initiatives for the 486 seat August Wilson Center for African American Culture in Pittsburgh Pennsylvania.
+From 2010 to 2013, Mr. Southers served as the Artistic Director of Theatre Initiatives for the 486 seat August Wilson Center for African American Culture in Pittsburgh Pennsylvania.
+In 2013 he co-founded The Phoenix theatre company of Pittsburgh.